 Part 1 - Is a rental home right for my wedding?

-Now's the time to look for things that a traditional event venue would offer and decide if those are necessary for you.
+Now's the time to look for things that a traditional event venue may offer and decide if those are necessary for you.
 These decisions may be based on your guest list - is it just you 2 eloping to the mountains?
 Just immediate families with no special needs?
-Make your guest list to reference then go through the list below.
+Grab your guest list to reference then go through the list below.

 A traditional wedding/event venue will offer these things and a rental home likely won't:

-So you're good with not having all of the above.
-You're ready to nail down a sweet lil rental for your big day.
-Once you start browsing, what should you be looking for?
+Still loving the rental home option?!
+Now that you're ready to nail down a sweet lil rental for your big day, what should you be looking for?